hawkw/decaf/README.md

 You can build the Decaf compiler, `dcc`, using our Gradle build script.
 Simply type the command `./gradlew dccJar`.
 This will build Decaf, run our ScalaTest test suite, and then generate the runnable `dcc` jar file.
 The jar file is output to `build/libs/dcc.jar` relative to the root of the repository, and can be run with `java -jar dcc.jar path/to/source/code/file.decaf`.
 The Decaf compiler currently takes one argument, a Decaf source code file to compile.
 If you pass more or less arguments, at this point, the compiler will do nothing and issue a warning.

-Note that the Decaf compiler is not currently complete, and will not yet output runnable binaries (as the syntactical analysis and code generation components are not yet implemented).
-Currently, invoking `dcc` on a Decaf source code file will result in the abstract syntax tree for that program being printed to the console.
+Note that the Decaf compiler is not currently complete, and will not yet output runnable binaries (as the code generation components are not yet implemented).
+Currently, invoking `dcc` on a Decaf source code file will result in the source code file being parsed and passed through semantic analysis.

 ##### Running Tests